 Making the simple sugar syrup

 - Let the sugar simmer until it thickens to a softball stage.
 You can continue to stir with a metal spoon every now and then.
 To test the softball stage, drop a few drops of the sugar in a shallow bowl of water. if the sugar holds its shape and dissolves as you move it with your fingers, it is done.
+You can also use a candy thermometer to test.
+The temperature of the syrup should be about 112°Celsius on a candy thermometer

 - Turn the heat to a very low flame and add all the fried dough pieces into the syrup.
 Mix them with a large spoon gently by pushing the spoon to the bottom of the pan and lifting and tossing the dough pieces as you lift the spoon up.

-- The water mentioned in the recipe above has been tested to be just sufficient to form a soft and pliable dough but it is always a good practice to add water in small increments when mixing dough.
+- When adding water to the flour, do it in stages.
+This is to avoid the dough from becoming too sticky.
+The water mentioned in the recipe above has been tested to be just sufficient to form a soft and pliable dough but it is always a good practice to add water in small increments when mixing dough.

 - This dough can be a bit stretchy when rolling.
 The best way to roll it is to do it in small portions.
 Lift and turn the dough over as you roll it until you reach the desired thickness.
-Because of the butter in the dough, it should not stick as you roll it. if you find it too soft to roll, knead in a bit more flour.
+Because of the butter in the dough, it should not stick as you roll it.
+If you find it too soft to roll, knead in a bit more flour.

 - When mixing the fried dough in the syrup, be sure to use a large pan.
 It is a lot easier to mix in a large pan then in a small pan.
 If you do not have a large pan, mix the bites in batches, which means you would need to make the syrup in batches too.

-- The dough for these treats can be made ahead and refrigerated for a good 4 to 5 days without frying.
-Just bring the dough to room temperature before rolling and frying.
+The dough for these treats can be made ahead and refrigerated for a good 4 to 5 days without frying.
+Keep it in an airtight container or wrap it in plastic wrap to prevent it from becoming dry.

 📖Recipe